PLT-Columbia/Prog-6-Optimization/README.md

 when you start from `main`.
 Thus, our goal in this optimization is to remove such functions.

 In order for doing that, we have the analyze the [Call Graph](https://en.wikipedia.org/wiki/Call_graph).
-A Call Graph shows the interaction between functions in terms of function calls.
+A Call Graph shows the interaction between functions in (_direct_) terms of function calls.
+Note that, analyzing indirect function calls through function pointer needs much more sophisticated analysis.
+For this assignment **we will assume that all function calls are direct function calls.**
 Every node of the Call Graph is a function, and an edge from node `A` to node `B` indicates function `B` is called from the body of function `A`.